 The trick with seascapes is to simplify the detail in the water.
 Use paint brushes which are larger than you are comfortable with.

 You are trying to give the illusion of form, nothing more.
-To do this you could use long strokes of varied color, with some definition to outline contours in the water.
+To do this you could use long strokes of varied colors, with some definition to outline contours in the water.

 The sea is fantastic for inspiration.
 Every few months I will make a trip to the beach to get more painting inspiration.